-Check Out The 3 Important Guiding Principles For Digital Transformation Success
+3 Important Guiding Principles For Digital Transformation Success

-Newly found studies show that digital transformation projects often fail to reach company expectations according to Embedded-Knowledge Inc. co-founder.
+Studies show that digital transformation projects often fail to reach company expectations according to Embedded-Knowledge Inc. co-founder.

 “It’s often due to ineffective communication between the IT department and business teams.
 But overall it really comes down to an inability to problem-solve and a tendency to lose sight of teamwork and the big-picture business plan.”
 Campos says.